filecoin-project/lotus/documentation/en/cli-lotus.md

             <to> value indicates the latest instance.
 If both are specified, <from>
             must never exceed <to>.

-            If no range is specified all certificates are listed, i.e. the range of '0..'.
+            If no range is specified, the latest 10 certificates are listed, i.e. the range of '0..' with limit of 10.
+Otherwise, all certificates in the specified range are listed unless limit is explicitly specified.

             Examples:
               * All certificates from newest to oldest: